Creating an Employee Engagement AND Happiness Strategy

 The more trust you have in your organisation, the happier your people and the less burnout there will be.

 Time to talk can sound like a bit of cliché but talking really does help with happiness and avoiding burnout.
 But I mean Honest, Open and Transparent conversations (H.O.T).
-Culture plays a big part in this happening effectively.
+Workplace culture plays a big part in this happening effectively.

 We’re not really taught to have H.O.T conversations, are we?
 We’re told that we need to be kind, and consider the feelings of others and not say anything to hurt anyone and only speak if we have something nice to say.
 But life doesn’t always work that way.